JustAnotherHeroRiding/What-The-Key/Song Key.md

 - Replace the function using local storage with our back end service #DONE
 - fetch the tracks by first fetching the ids and then the tracks with a batch request to spotify #DONE
 ##### So the reason is that the bearer token is null in the headers.
 Why is it null here but is correctly setting using the same function previously?
-so previously i was manually fetching it, let's set one token for all spotify service requests
+so previously i was manually fetching it, let's set one token for all spotify service requests #DONE
+- Handle the token refresh correctly for all requests

 ## Auth
 ##### How does it work?
 The supabase service provides a way to interface with the database and our auth.
 Here we have the session that will most likely give us data about our user.
 Let's use it in the navbar